HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ac-02-05/index.md

 ## AC-02(05) - ACCOUNT MANAGEMENT | INACTIVITY LOGOUT

-The organization requires that users log out when [Assignment: organization-defined time-period of expected inactivity or description of when to log out].
+The organization requires that users log out at the end of their normal work period.

 AC-2 (5) Additional FedRAMP Requirements and Guidance:
 Guidance: Should use a shorter timeframe than AC-12